risk-first/website/Purpose-Development-Team.md

 ![Sustainably vs Quickly](images/numbers/sustainably-quickly.png)

-- **Second, my conception of value is that it is something you can sell.** Producing a product that customers value (at say £100-per-year) means that we can sell it for somewhere less than that (say £80-per-year), and the development cost must come in at somewhere less than (say £50-per-year) that to allow the company to make a profit.
+- **Second, my conception of value is that it is something you can make a sale on.** Producing a product that customers value (at say £100-per-year) means that we can sell it for somewhere less than that (say £80-per-year).
+Therefore the development cost must come in at somewhere less than (say £50-per-year) that to allow the company to make a profit.
 But again, _value_ didn't seem like the whole story either.
 Aren't there things to worry about _besides_ value?

 ## Case 2: Scrum

 On a project not so long ago, we chose to use [Scrum](https://en.wikipedia.org/wiki/Scrum), which advocates development being broken into "sprints" of maybe a few weeks long, commencing with planning and ending in a release.
 This worked out pretty well for a while, until one day there was a major outage in a critical piece of our infrastructure.

-We could have washed our hands of it, because there was a specific team for managing the infrastructure, but it seemed much more sensible that we abandon the sprint we were on and roll up our sleeves to help.
-After all, our product was dead-in-the-water without the infrastructure, and this was impacting our users.
+We could have washed our hands of it, because there was a specific team for managing the infrastructure but it seemed much more sensible that we abandon the sprint we were on and roll up our sleeves to help.
+After all, our product was dead-in-the-water without the infrastructure and this was impacting our users.

-Had we stuck to Scrum religiously (following the _rules_, but not in an agile way), we might have waited until the end of the sprint, and then considered whether to help the infrastructure team during the planning phase of the next sprint.
-But of course, that would be a crazy interpretation of what it means to be agile.
+Had we stuck to Scrum religiously (following the _rules_, but not in an agile way), we might have waited until the end of the sprint and then considered whether to help the infrastructure team during the planning phase of the next sprint.
+But of course that would be a crazy interpretation of what it means to be agile.

-Scrum's rule about working-to-a-sprint is well-meaning, but not always applicable.
-How do we decide when to follow it, and when not to?
+Scrum's rule about working-to-a-sprint is well-meaning but not always applicable.
+How do we decide when to follow it and when not to?

 ## Case 3: Technical Debt

 Sometimes, I am faced with a conflict over whether to pay off [technical debt](Complexity-Risk.md#technical-debt) or build new functionality.
-Sometimes the conflict will be with people in my team, or with stake-holders, but sometimes it is an internal, personal conflict.
+Sometimes the conflict will be with people in my team, or with stake-holders but sometimes it is an internal, personal conflict.

 ![Technical Debt vs Building Features](images/generated/practices/purpose/technical-debt.png)